lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 59 In or out.md

   - Our dog used to sit outside our front gate
     - Our dog, Rex [subject]
     - used to sit [predicate verb]
-    - outside our front gate [adverbial of place]
+    - outside our front gate [place adverbial]
   - and
   - Our dog used to bark
     - Our dog